 In 1958, the legend began.
-Ray wallace discovered tracks near Bluff Creek.
-The footprints were huge, as if a giant humanoid had made them.
-Disappointingly, on his deathbed in 2002 he confessed that the tracks were pranks.
-However, by that time, the public conscious was all about the creature.
+Ray Wallace discovered tracks near Bluff Creek.
+The footprints were huge as if a giant humanoid had made them.
+Disappointingly, on his deathbed in 2002, he confessed that the tracks were pranks.
+However, by that time, the public consciousness was all about the creature.
 This was largely due to even more sightings and speculation.
 For example, in 1967, Roger Patterson and Bob Gimlin filmed what appears to be a large, hairy creature with short legs and long arms.
 A rented 14mm camera captured the footage in the same Bluff Creek of the now infamous tracks.
 This film would prove to be one of the most well-known pieces of evidence and lore.

 Recent Bigfoot Developments

-A recent development in the saga is that a piece of tissue submitted to the FBI in the 1970s, initially denied to be in their possession or tested, was recently revealed with test results.
+A recent development in the saga is that a piece of tissue submitted to the FBI in the 1970s initially denied being in their possession or tested, but was recently revealed with test results.
 Unfortunately for the fans, the tissue sample came back as deer hair.
 From there, there are countless stories and pieces of evidence.
 Some of the best stories are in an Animal Planet article from their show, Finding Bigfoot, Animal Planet Bigfoot Top 10’s.

 A few organizations conduct research, but the oldest and largest is the Bigfoot Field Researchers Organization.
-Their website has a database of sightings, resources, and they even organize expeditions!
-The database is particularly interesting, as it has sightings from Alaska, Canda, and all over the continental U.S. Check them out: http://www.bfro.net/.
+Their website has a database of sightings, various resources, and even organizes expeditions!
+The database is particularly interesting, as it has sightings from Alaska, Canada, and all over the continental U.S. Check them out: http://www.bfro.net/.